 Treating thyroid disorders

-Hyperthyroidism is easily treated with beta-blockers.
-Radioactive iodine and anti-thyroid medicine are used most often.
-After treatment, you will need regular blood tests to make sure you are making enough thyroid hormone.
+Hyperthyroidism treatment, most often beta-blockers like radioactive iodine and anti-thyroid medicine, includes regular blood tests to make sure you are making enough thyroid hormone.

-Hypothyroidism is usually treated with thyroid hormone pills.
-Thyroid hormone medication should give you:
+Hypothyroidism treatment, usually thyroid hormone pills, should give you:

 - Improved energy level